These are the new luxury hotels opening in Asia in 2023

 Image credit: Artyzen New Bund 31 Shanghai

-Expected to be one of the best hotels in Singapore, Artyzen is right in the heart of the city on the famed Orange Grove Road at Orchard Road District.
+Expected to be one of the best hotels in Singapore, Artyzen Singapore is right in the heart of the city on the famed Cuscasden road at Orchard Road District.
 The property has direct access to city landmarks like National Gallery Singapore, National Orchid Garden, the Singapore River and Sentosa Island.

-Artyzen is slated to open its doors in the fourth quarter of 2023 after another famous property Hilton Singapore Orchard opened its doors the previous year in the same area.
+Artyzen is slated to open its doors in the fourth quarter of 2023.
 The main attraction of this hotel is its design which is conceptualised by the prestigious firm ONG&ONG Pte Ltd and interior architecture studio Nic Graham + Associates.

 The experts have developed a unique concept of a roof garden, outdoor pool and a bar.
 The 25-metre cantilevered infinity pool will be developed on a lush green botanical patch.
 There will be a special sunken lounge which offers guests a chance to unwind over drinks.